need4swede/wiki-go/data/documents/settings/device-overrides/document.md

 - Leaves every other setting synchronized
 - Does not immediately change the server or any other device

 This is forward-only behavior.
-If the Apple TV and iPhone already have the same value, applying an override does not give the other devices an older value or try to reconstruct what they used previously.
-Their current value stays as it is.
+If two devices already have the same value, applying an override does not give the other device an older value or try to reconstruct what it used previously.
+Its current value stays as it is.

 Overrides belong to one server account, profile, and physical device.
 They do not travel inside the cloud backup.
 Switching profiles or servers uses that